kevin-chalmers/set10108/labs/lab06/README.md

 }
 ```

-Depending on the phase and whether we have a partner to the left or right, we exchange data accordingly.
-We then merge the data with our results, resulting in us having either the sorted upper portion of the two processes data or the sorted lower portion.
-Eventually each process will end up with its relevant sorted portion which we can send back to the main process.
+Depending on the phase and if the process has a partner to the left or right, the process exchanges data.
+The process merges this data with its current results, resulting in the process having either the sorted upper portion of two process's or the sorted lower portion of two process's data.
+Eventually, each process will have its sorted portion which can be sent back to the main process.

-The sort method itself is below.
-It merely sorts the local data section before performing the necessary number of phases (which is equal to the number of processes involved).
+The sort method is below.
+It sorts the local data section before performing the required number of phases (which is equal to the number of processes involved).

 ```cpp
 // Odd-even sort